-Let’s take a quick look to see how they compare with other online car buyers, like We Buy Any Car and The Car Buying Group.
+Let’s take a quick look to see how they compare with some other online car buying websites.

-One of Evans Halshaw’s key messages over the years has been that they will consistently beat the prices offered by one of their largest rivals, We Buy Any Car.
-Here is an ad from 2016 that makes that claim…
+One of Evans Halshaw’s key messages over the years has been that they will consistently beat the prices offered by rival online car buyers by cutting out the middle man.
+Here is an ad from March 2019 explaining this…

-As a group of franchised dealers, Evans Halshaw claims to cut out this step (auctions sell most of their cars to dealers) and as a result they claim they can offer higher prices direct from the dealer itself.
+As a group of franchised dealers, Evans Halshaw claims to cut out this ‘middlemen’ step (auctions sell most of their cars to dealers) and as a result they claim they can offer higher prices.